bingb0t5/im-in/FEATURES.md

 - uses a public-safe RPC-backed feed of moderation log entries
 - supports filtering by moderation action
 - can be linked from a public activity detail page when moderation history exists
+- can open the current public-facing activity page in a modal preview
+- shows moderator-written public explanations for manual moderation decisions when they are provided

 ### Scope rules